When you shop for Instacart, you have two goals — boost your profits and save on your taxes. Here’s how to do it.

 Instacart does not take out taxes for independent contractors.
 Plan ahead to avoid a surprise tax bill when tax season comes.

-- To pay your taxes, you’ll generally need to make quarterly tax payments (estimated taxes).
+- To pay your taxes, you’ll generally need to make quarterly tax payments (estimated tax payments) throughout the year.

 - If you do Instacart for extra cash and have a W-2 job, you have the option to increase your withholding at that job to cover all of your taxes instead of making quarterly payments.
 You can also do a combination of increased withholding and quarterly payments.